involve-it/backbone-query-string-model/README.md

 ## Requirements:
 - Backbone as a global variable
 - Backbone-history (https://github.com/involve-it/backbone-history) - to be able to get previous route.
-- Ramda (http://ramdajs.com/) - used only few times, planning to remove ..
+- Ramda (http://ramdajs.com/) - used only few times, will not be called unless qsNames constructor parameter is used.
+Easy to remove.

 ## Usage:
 - Constructor Params: